JoyfulReaper/MissionControl/README.md

 dotnet run --project MissionControl.GitActivity
 ```

 Checked-in launch profiles use port 5190 for Gateway, 5194 for Agent, 5089/7062 for Dashboard, and 5242 for GitActivity.
 The explicit Archive command above matches the Dashboard’s checked-in Archive URL.
-Services that connect to RabbitMQ will not be fully operational until the broker and credentials are available.
+Gateway, Archive, and GitActivity will not be ready until NATS JetStream is available at the configured URL.

 ## Publishing for personal use